-Exel is pleased to announce the addition of two well-established companies to its ever-expanding list of clients.
-The following two companies not only made the decision to partner with Exel at around the same time, they were also able to obtain funding for their projects via the Made Smarter Programme.
+Exel is pleased to announce the addition of another well-established company to its ever-expanding list of clients.
+The following company not only made the decision to partner with Exel, they were also able to obtain funding for their project via the Made Smarter Programme.

-The Made Smarter Programme, currently delivered as a ‘pilot’ to manufacturers in the North West, is designed to help you understand new industrial technologies, and help you to develop a strategy for implementation of those technologies, that fit in with your core business needs.
+The Made Smarter Programme, is designed to help you understand new industrial technologies, and help you to develop a strategy for implementation of those technologies, that fit in with your core business needs.

 In addition to providing insight around your teams’ changing needs, through a dedicated leadership programme and access to a technology intern, the scheme can offer up to 50% match-funding for its implementation.
 This may include new business software or hardware to assist businesses in achieving their goal.

 Fellow ‘Made in Britain’ member – United Automation Ltd – a leading UK designer & manufacturer of industrial power control products.
 This impressive company, established in 1964, had long realised the potential on offer when moving to a modern, comprehensive ERP solution.

 After reviewing the market for over 6 years, the impetus to move was brought home by the fact that their Sage system had come to the end of its life and support would soon come to an end.

 Having been aware of EFACS E/8 for quite a while, though their comprehensive research of the market, the Managing Director at United Automation, Dean Fashoni, finally decided the EFACS E/8 software, and Exel as a company, would be a great fit for their needs moving forward.

 Of most benefit from the outset would be much more efficient, automated processes; not only saving time but also vastly reducing error – especially where their web sales are concerned.